Rahim Abdullah

-Rahim Fahim Abdullah (born March 22, 1976) is a former American football player from Clemson University.
-He was a second round draft pick of the Cleveland Browns in 1999, the year of their return to the NFL.
+Rahim Fahim Abdullah (born March 22, 1976) is an American former professional football player in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Clemson Tigers and was selected by the Cleveland Browns in the second round (45th overall) of the 1999 NFL draft, the year of team's return to the NFL.
 His brother is Khalid Abdullah, who played linebacker for the Cincinnati Bengals.

-In his CFL rookie season in 2002, Abdullah showed tremendous promise in his Eskimo debut (July 4 vs Ottawa) with a team-leading 5 defensive tackles and one blocked field goal.
-He recorded 2 defensive tackles and one sack in Week 3 (July 13 vs Toronto) and continued with a fierce tenure with the team.
+In his CFL rookie season in 2002, Abdullah showed tremendous promise in his Eskimo debut (July 4 vs Ottawa) with a team-leading five defensive tackles and one blocked field goal.
+He recorded two defensive tackles and one sack in Week 3 (July 13 vs Toronto) and continued with a fierce tenure with the team.

 He has most recently played for the Edmonton Eskimos of the CFL.
 He has also played for the Calgary Stampeders.
 He won the 91st Grey Cup in 2003 with Edmonton.